Project-OMOTES/simulator-core/doc/controller/main_controller_class.rst

 Network controller class
 =====================================
 The network controller class is the basic controller class.
 It stores lists of the controllable assets.
-The method run_time_step is used to get the controller settings for the given time step.
+The method update_setpoints is used to get the controller settings for the given time step.

 You can create your own controller class by implementing a new controller class with its own logic.
 This class should inherit from the NetworkControllerAbstract class.